Hal and Mal's

 Good Eats

-He declares a personal love for the hand-patted burgers.
-I declare mine for the catfish po-boy, crisp-fried to perfection and heightened with a snap of sweet pickle.
-It’s such a consistent favorite that I won’t order it anywhere else.
+Other favorites include hand-patted burgers, the catfish po-boy, crisp-fried to perfection and heightened with a snap of sweet pickle.

 Hal & Mal’s experimented with a lot of different things over the years.
-Its brewpub was “10 years too early, and we got out four years too soon” to catch the craft brewing craze, Malcolm White says, and the oyster bar and wood-fired grilling proved to be such pains they fell by the wayside.
-The entertainment market in big oldies bands, which Hal & Mal’s had long dominated early on, migrated to casinos.
+Its brewpub was “10 years too early, and we got out four years too soon” to catch the craft brewing craze, Malcolm White says.

 Hal & Mal’s still does occasional big music shows, but now tends to offer more local and regional live music, with such a steady lineup folks can pretty much catch a groove any night of the week.
 They see a lot of tourists in search of local flavor, but the regulars keep them going.